Zheng-Zhen/street-view-our-safety/Writeup.md

 | Public service | 71.491967   | (46.378 , 96.606)   |
 <center>Table.3 - Regression Result</center>

+The figure below describes the coefficient of each element, along with their confidence interval.
+Element such as lives, sky, public service, and green are significant.
+Specifically, elements lives and public service have a positive relationship with crime numbers, while sky and green have a negative relationship with crime numbers, which means that streets with more green and less people is correlated with less crimes.

 <figure><center>
 <img src="data/ppt/confidence_Interval.png" alt="drawing" width="600"/>
 <figcaption>Fig.10 - Confidence Interval for each component</figcaption>
 </center></figure>

 #### 5. Relationship Between Different Types of Crime and Street Space